 If a significant issue(s) is found during the inspection, Unison may make note of it in a Deferred Maintenance Addendum.
 Ideally, the homeowner will arrange for the necessary repairs to be made.
 However, if the homeowner doesn’t, Unison reserves the right to treat the issue as a Deferred Maintenance Adjustment scenario in the future.
 Note: You will always be notified if this Addendum is part of your original Agreement.

-Beginning five years after your Agreement with Unison, you can choose to terminate your relationship with Unison.
-An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the change in value) of the Special Termination Price that's determined by that appraisal.
-Unison does not share in any downside in the case of a special termination, meaning that you'll pay, at minimum, the amount provided to you by Unison.
+At any time during your agreement, you can choose to terminate your relationship with Unison.
+An appraisal will take place, and you'll be responsible for the initial amount given to you by Unison, as well as the Investor Percentage (our share of the change in value) of any increase in value as determined by that appraisal.
+Also, Unison does not share in any downside in the case of a Special Termination.

 Our consumer contract set